SDOS-Winter2021/Team_4_Issue_Management_Portal/README.md

 * Email notification when new announcement is posted or liked issues are updated.

-* Users have the option to sort the issues based on the tags present in the issues/announcements.

 * The administration is able to modify the roles of the Email IDs registered on the platform.

 * The administration is able to add/delete filters present on the portal.